 An important point that the young people raised was that the need for training doesn't just apply to the young people.
 Training should also be provided for researchers on how to work with young people with lived experience.
 As we have tried to illustrate in this resource, there are a lot of things to consider when working with young people.

-Of note, anyone working with young people with lived experience of mental health difficulties can benefit from training on how to discuss difficult or triggering subjects.
+Of note, anyone working with young people with lived experience of mental health issues can benefit from training on how to discuss difficult or triggering subjects.

-"Training is essential for young people taking part in research as it empowers them to be well informed about the task at hand and therefore in a position to offer their best opinion"

-- Bee, P., Brooks, H., Callaghan, P., & Lovell, K. (Eds.).
-(2018).
-A research handbook for patient and public involvement researchers.
-Manchester, England: Manchester University Press.
-Retrieved Apr 21, 2020, from https://www. manchesteropenhive.com/view/9 781526136527/9781526136527.xml

-- "Randomised Control Trial" -

-this is the sort of research where

-you're trying to see if something

-(like a drug or therapy) has the

-desired effect.
-You randomly

-assign participants to either

-receive the treatment or be the

-control (no treatment).
-At the end,

-you see what the difference is
+Training is

+essential for young

+people taking part

+in research as it

+empowers them to

+be well informed

-between the groups.
+about the

+task at hand and

+therefore in a

+position to offer

+their best opinion."

+[&]quot;Randomised Control Trial" - this is the sort of research where you're trying to see if something (like a drug or therapy) has the desired effect.
+You randomly assign participants to either receive the treatment or be the control (no treatment).
+At the end, you see what the difference is between the groups.

-- "Health Research Authority" this is part of the NHS.
+^{3. &}quot;Health Research Authority" - this is part of the NHS.
 They make sure research follows strict guidelines to protect patients and public.

-- 4. "National Institute for Health Research" - This is a UK government body that funds a lot of health research.
+[&]quot;National Institute for Health Research" - this is a UK government body that funds a lot of health research.
 It funds all sorts of research, from small projects to huge multi-million pound studies.

-PROVIDE SUPPORT, ESPECIALLY WHEN DEALING WITH DIFFICULT SUBJECTS, AND MAKE PEOPLE AWARE OF WHAT WILL BE DISCUSSED IN ADVANCE
+Providing support and dealing with difficult topics

+All of the staff at McPin are very attentive to the needs of the young people and their potential mental health needs, guiding us through essential, yet sensitive, topics in a responsible and non-triggering way."

-YPAG meetings are by nature going to cover topics that may be difficult to discuss.
+Lucy, YPAG member YPAG meetings are by nature going to cover topics that may be difficult to discuss.
 It's important not to shy away from these topics.
 But it's equally important to be able to provide support when dealing with challenging subjects.